Things to do

-- Please access the beach from the end of Lady Anne’s Drive by following the white arrows on the marker posts.
-This route takes you directly to the beach and safely through the dunes and developing saltmarsh that are very easily damaged.
-Always return by the same route.
+- Please access the beach from Lady Anne’s Drive by following the white arrows on the marker posts.
+This route takes you safely through the dunes and developing saltmarsh that can so easily become damaged.

-- Once on the beach, horses may be ridden anywhere on the sand but below the high tide mark.
-Please do not ride beyond the start of the beach huts at Wells as it can be very busy, especially in the summer.
+- Horses may be ridden anywhere on the sand but below the hide tide mark.
+Please do not ride beyond the start of the beach huts at Wells.

-- At certain times of the year, small areas of shingle are fencing off to protect rare ground nesting birds such as terns and ringed plover.
-To help protect the nesting area for the birds please avoid the fragile shingle ridges even when there are no fences.
+- At certain times of the year, small areas of shingle are fenced off to protect ground nesting birds.
+Please avoid shingle ridges, even when there are no fences.

-- Riding is not permitted on the sand dunes, shingle ridges, saltmarsh or within the pines under any circumstance.
+- Riding is not permitted on the sand dunes, shingle ridges, saltmarsh or within the pines.

 - There is strictly no access for horses across the Burnham Overy Channel to Scolt Head Island.